Year 9 Options 2025/26

 • Personal Development

-To support this options process, we offer a range of information, advice and guidance throughout the next half term.
-As well as discussions with their tutor and subject teachers, the following programme will take place:
+To support this options process, we offer a range of information, advice and guidance and in addition to discussions with tutors and subject teachers, the following programme takes place:

-• w/c 20th January Options assembly presentation for Y9 students.
+- 13th January - Options assembly presentation for Y9 students.

-• 3rd March You will receive a link via email to an electronic form for your child to make their option choices.
+- 5th March – You will receive a link via email to an electronic form on which your child will select their option choices

-Students, if you have a particular career in mind after you leave school, you must choose the subjects that will help you.
-Consider how each course is assessed and whether this plays to your strengths.
+Students - if you have a particular career in mind after you leave school, you must choose subjects that will help you to get there.
+Also, consider how each course is assessed and whether this plays to your strengths.
 However, you must be aware that it may not be possible to put some combinations on the timetable: there are limits to the number of rooms and teachers available at any one time.

 Mrs Christina Warrington - Deputy Headteacher